 The Rules of Conduct anticipate a broad spectrum of financial planning practices and govern a Certificant's conduct, regardless of the nature of any specific engagement and/or the structure of the Certificant's practice.

-Conduct that contravenes the Rules of Conduct is subject to disciplinary action by FP Canada Standards Council (the Standards Council).
+Conduct that contravenes the Rules of Conduct is subject to disciplinary action by the FP Canada Standards Council.

 Rules of Conduct